varnish/Varnish-Book/varnish_sysadmin.rst

 - Either use ``apt-get install varnish`` for Ubuntu or Debian systems
 - or ``yum install varnish`` for Red Hat-based systems.
-- Ensure that you have at least Varnish 2.0.4 installed, if not, the instructor can provide binary packages.
-Or you can do a source install.

 .. container:: handout